-- Each sampling AMP reads 1 – 2 cylinders from disk into the FSG cache.
+- Each sampling AMP reads 1 – 2 cylinders into the FSG cache from the disk.

 Usually, it’s two cylinders (the first and the last belonging to the table).
-But if the table fits entirely into one cylinder, only one cylinder has to be read.
+But if the table fits entirely into one cylinder, only one must be read.

 - The average number of rows of the cylinder’s data blocks is calculated